wptide/wptide.org/README.md

 # wptide.org
-Firebase hosted Vuepress documentation site for [wptide.org](https://wptide.org).
+Firebase hosted VuePress documentation site for [wptide.org](https://wptide.org).
 Along with an implementation of Tide using the OpenAPI Specification v3 deployed to Cloud Functions and Cloud Run.

 ## Prerequisites
 * Install [Node](https://nodejs.org/en/download/)